-The Series 2022A Bonds are subject to special mandatory redemption from Surplus Tax Collections (as hereinafter defined).
+The 2022 Bonds are subject to special mandatory redemption from Surplus Tax Collections (as hereinafter defined).
 The Series 2022A Bonds are subject to optional redemption on and after February 1, 2028.
-The Series 2022A Bonds maturing on February 1 in the years 2037 and 2043 are subject to mandatory sinking fund redemption prior to maturity.
-The Series 2022B Bonds are not subject to redemption prior to maturity.
+The Series 2022A Bonds maturing on February 1 in the years 2038 and 2043 are subject to mandatory sinking fund redemption prior to maturity.
+The Series 2022B Bonds are not subject to optional redemption.
+The Series 2022B Bonds are subject to mandatory sinking fund redemption prior to maturity.
 The Trustee shall give at least thirty (30) days notice of redemption.
 See THE 2022 BONDS, Redemption.